ricounet67/ownCloudOSX/README.md

 mv -R ./owncloud/ /var/www/
 ```
 ###Installation
-Fire up the browser on the Server now with ```https://your.domain.here/```, before that you may need to do some port forwarding and point your domain to your public ip address.
+Fire up the browser on the Server now with ```https://your.domain.here/```, before that you may need to do some port forwarding and point your domain name to your public IP address.

 > Note: The path to your data folders always need to have a folder named `data` inside of them, you'll see that in the coming configuration.